DavidVentura/Wireguard_qml/README.md

 Supports kernel & fallback userspace implementation.
 The userspace implementation is **alpha quality**.
 The kernel implementation is very solid.

+How to use:

+* Add a new profile
+* On the main screen, tap on the profile to connect/disconnect.

+Features:

+* Multiple profiles
+  * they can all be enabled at the same time
+* Userspace fallback
+* Extra routes can be added per-profle

 ## Get kernel support for wireguard on your device

 It is very easy!
 You can follow the steps [here](https://www.wireguard.com/compilation/) and send a MR to your maintainer.